The environment features very heavily in these targets - see below under Environmental Projects 2106-17

 As the name applies this is eventually an International Competition held each year but initially it is a District Competition.
 The winner of that competition goes forward to the MD Competition.
 Historically, the take up of this competition has been very poor.
 Why?
 There are many Lions who take photos so why not enter the competition?
 You never know you could win!

 I am happy to have as many photos as clubs wish to submit.
 I will arrange for judging at the District level and if there are more than 5 entries The Peter Allen Trophy will be awarded.
+The entries must be either black and white or colour prints and must not include people.
+They should be taken in the member's own community and must therefore be taken within the MD.
+Photos from outside the MD will be disqualified.

 3. Weather phenomenon